nibscbioinformatics/nf-core-bagobugs/README.md

 ## Introduction

 **nf-core/bagobugs** is a bioinformatics analysis pipeline for metagenomic shotgun sequencing data.
-The pipeline takes illumina fastq files as input, performs adapter trimming, subsampling, and taxonomic and functional profiling using the biobakery tool suite (MetaPhlAn 3.0, HUMAnN 3.0)
+The pipeline takes illumina fastq files as input, performs adapter and quality trimming, subsampling, and taxonomic and functional profiling using the biobakery tool suite (MetaPhlAn 3.0, HUMAnN 3.0)

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.